 Through most of its history, Japan was "little China", importing its entire culture from the mainland (even though the Japanese and Chinese people aren't that closely related).
 This changed during the Kamakura Shogunate (1185 to 1333) when Japan was run by Zen Buddhist samurai.
 In this era, Japanese culture was refined and converted to the forms we know today.
 Photo by MichaelMaggs distributed under license Creative Commons Attribution-ShareAlike 3.0 Unported..

-Rice is generally the main course, with a short grain rice being standard.
+Rice is generally the main course, with a medium grain rice being standard.
 This rice sticks together much more than long grain and can be handled more easily with pointy Japanese chopsticks.
 California grows large amounts of this sort of rice for export to Japan and Korea.
 Calrose is the best known variety, but I prefer Kokuho Rose.
 As elsewhere, short grain sticky rice is reserved for deserts and the like.

 Table service became simpler and more refined than the Chinese, but is basically similar.
 As in China and Korea, traditional seating is around a low table with all dishes on the table at the same time.